-Segmentation enables you to gain insights into your data that help you better understand and grow your business.
+Segmentation helps you gain deeper insights into your data to measure, understand, and grow your SaaS business.

 Creating a segment

 - Add one or more filters to your dashboard, chart, map, cohort analysis, forecast, or customer list.

 For example, to create a segment of customers who signed up in the first half of 2022 and have an MRR of less than $100:

 - Select Subscriber since from the drop-down, the is within operator, set a date range of 2022-01-01 to 2022-06-30, and click ADD.